Almandine Garnet Gemstone Information

 Typically, garnets are considered to be affordable, though there are rare varieties considered to be very expensive.
 When it comes to red gems and red gemstone jewelry, almandine and pyrope garnets are the most popular gem types used in jewelry today.

-Caring for your Almandine Garnet Gemstones and Gemstone Jewelry Back to Top
+Almandine Garnet Gemstone and Jewelry Care and Cleaning Back to Top

 Garnet gemstones can be cleaned with warm water and a mild soap and then wiped with a soft cloth or soft brush if needed.
 After wiping, they should be properly rinsed using warm or room-temperature water to ensure all soapy residue is completely removed.
 Garnets should not be exposed to extreme heat, because any extreme temperature changes or fluctuations can cause fracturing.